guittari/ndiofork/README.md

 pip install ndio
 ```

-Generally, installation failures can be fixed by running the same line again, which, yeah, that's super janky, whatever.
+Generally, installation failures can be fixed by running the same line again.
 If that still fails, try cloning the repository from https://github.com/neurodata/ndio and running `pip install -r requirements.txt`.

 ## Getting Started